ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

 d.
 Assume a clear leadership role by providing the client with information, structure, guidance, or constructive feedback (e.g., review all of the pain management strategies that you and the client have tried, including modifying his diet and sleep hygiene; remind the client of adaptations that may be used and show him alternative ways to manage the pain during the flare-up).

 Eight.
-You are working with a three and one-half-year-old boy with speech and fine motor delays and behavioral problems.
+You are working with a three-and-a-half-year-old boy with speech and fine motor delays and behavioral problems.
 The child's tantrums are becoming more frequent during therapy, so you decide to address them, involving the child's mother in your plan.
 The child's approach today, however, the child's mother interrupts therapy and reports that she has been feeling uncomfortable with the approach.
 Please rank-order each response according to the following scale:

-## Chapter 4 Knowing Ourselves as Therapists 115

 approach today, however, the child's mother interrupts therapy and reports that she has been feeling uncomfortable with the approach.
 Please rank-order each response accord- ing to the following scale: